markostanimirovic/juliette/README.md

 );
 ```

 When the effect needs data from the current state, you can use `withLatestFrom` operator.
-Also, if you need to dispatch a new handler
+Also, if you need to dispatch a new handler when the effect
-when task in the effect is done, you can return it in last operator.
+task is complete, you can return it from the last operator in the chain.

 ```typescript
 const fetchTodos$ = store.handlers$.pipe(